-Attribute Meaning Registered Master SSID (Slave Mode only SSID of the Master to which the Slave is registered.
-Wireless Status (Master Mode) Up : The device wireless interface is functioning and sending beacons.
-Down : The device wireless interface has encountered an error disallowing full operation.
+Attribute Meaning Registered Master SSID SSID of the Master to which the Slave is registered.
+(Slave Mode only Wireless Status Up : The device wireless interface is functioning and sending beacons.
+(Master Mode) Down : The device wireless interface has encountered an error disallowing full operation.
 Reset the device to reinitiate the wireless interface.
 Wireless Status (Slave Mode) Up : The device wireless interface is functioning and the device has completed network entry.

-Down : The device wireless interface has encountered an error disallowing full operation.
+Attribute Meaning Down : The device wireless interface has encountered an error disallowing full operation.
 Evaluate radio and security configuration on the Master and Slave device to determine the network entry failure.
 Registered Master MAC Address (Slave Mode only) Wireless MAC address of the Master to which the Slave is registered.
 Range (Slave Mode only) The calculated distance from the Master, determined by radio signal propagation delay.
 Operating Frequency The current frequency at which the device is operating.
 Operating Channel Bandwidth The current channel size at which the device is transmitting and receiving.
-Downlink RSSI (Slave Mode only) The level of signal being received from the Master.
+Downlink RSSI (Slave Mode only) The level of the signal being received from the Master.
 Downlink SNR (Slave Mode only) The Signal-to-Noise Ratio of the signal being received from the Master.
 Uplink MCS (Slave Mode only) Specifies the current MCS utilized for uplink transmission.
 Downlink MCS (Slave Mode only) Specifies the current MCS utilized for downlink transmission.
 Transmit Power The current power level at which the device is transmitting.
 Range Indicates the calculated distance between the Master and Slave.

-Attribute Meaning Power Control Mode from Master Open Loop : In this mode, the Slave will not receive any power change information in the Group Poll Frame.
+Power Control Mode from Master Open Loop: In this mode, the Slave will not receive any power change information in the Group Poll Frame.
 The Slave calculates the uplink transmit power based on path loss calculations only.
-Closed Loop: In closed loop uplink power control, the Slave will get the Master actual transmit power of beacon frame and Slave Target Receive Power Level in the beacon.
+Closed Loop: In closed-loop uplink power control, the Slave will get the Master actual transmit power of beacon frame and Slave Target Receive Power Level in the beacon.
 Based on these two values, Slave calculates the path loss.
 Based on path loss and target receive level values it calculates the transmit power such that the signal from Slave arrives at Master at the configured target level.
 Path loss calculation will be updated by the Slave every time there is a change in values of Master actual transmit power or transmit receive level in the beacon.
 Registered Slave Modules (Master Mode only) The count of registered Slave modules.
 Main PSU Port The speed and duplex at which the configured LAN port is operating.
-Wireless Status Up : The device wireless interface is functioning and sending beacons.
-(Master Mode) Down : The device wireless interface has encountered an error disallowing full operation.
+Wireless Status (Master Mode) Up : The device wireless interface is functioning and sending beacons.
+Down : The device wireless interface has encountered an error disallowing full operation.
 Reset the device to reinitiate the wireless interface.
-Wireless Status (Slave Mode) Up : The device wireless interface is functioning and the device has completed network entry.
-Down : The device wireless interface has encountered an error disallowing full operation.
-Evaluate radio and security configuration on the Master and Slave device to determine the network entry failure.
-Country Defines the country code being used by the device.
-The country code of the Slave follows the country code of the associated BHM, unless it is an FCC SKU in which case the country code is United States or Canada.
-Country code defines the regulatory rules in use for the device.
-Registered Slave Modules (Master Mode only) Deregister Use the Registered Slave Modules table to monitor the registered Slave device, their key RF status and statistics information.
-Click the Deregister button to disassociate the Slave device from the Master.
-MAC Address (Master Mode only) The MAC address of the Slave wireless interface.
-Session Time (hh:mm:ss) (Master Mode only) Time duration for which the Slave has been registered and in session with the Master.